JeremyJoelPrice/world-engine/src/modules/weather/readme.md

 -   If there is no previous weather and there is precipitation, a random selection is made.
--   The clouds are directly read from the sky table, while the precipitation is is rain or snow depending on the temperature.
+-   The clouds are directly read from the sky table, while the precipitation is rain or snow depending on the temperature.
 -   Finally a wind factor is given as part of the skyTable, which is a dice roll used to determine the actual wind from windTypes.js.